Teembokeem/WDI_work/projects/retro.md

 - [What makes a retro good?][better-retro] [How do you make it better?][better-atlas]
 - [The home for Agile retro ideas][retros]

-### The Prime Directive
+### [The Prime Directive][prime-directive]

-**...**
+> ***Regardless of what we discover, we understand and truly believe
+> that everyone did the best job they could, given what they knew at the
+> time, their skills and abilities, the resources available, and the
+> situation at hand.***
+>
+> —Norm Kerth, *Project Retrospectives: A Handbook for Team Review*

+This is the most important (and maybe the only) rule for retros.
+The purpose of the retro is to *do better next time*, which assumes that everyone individually, and the team as a whole, *could have done better*.
+This, therefore, is not a place for blame, judgement, or criticism of oneself or one's teammates: it's a place to **identify what went well** and **what could have gone better**, and then to discuss how to perform ensure that the successes are repeated, and the failures are not.

 ### Process

 Working with your stand-up groups from the week, perform the Simplified Thinking Hats Retro.
 Each team will need:

-- 1 writer with the markers: Black, Green, Red and Blue, and a towel…
+- 1 *writer* with the markers: Black, Green, Red and Blue, and a towel…
-- 1 recorder with a phone and laptop.
+- 1 *recorder* with a phone and laptop.

-Other than these two, *no one on the team should have anything out or open.* The retro leader (instructor) will run this process, either having the groups share back what they've discovered, or retro as a class for one or more of the "hats."
+Other than these two, *no one on the team should have anything out or open.* The retro facilitator (instructor) will run this process, either having the groups share back what they've discovered, or retro as a class for one or more of the "hats."